Columbus Division of Police: Allegations of Misconduct

 In March 2019.
 Officer Andrew Mitchell, a thirty-one-year veteran of the force, was charged by the United States District Attorney with kidnapping under the color of authority (law).
 He is accused of raping women that he had arrested in exchange for their freedom.
 The Franklin County Prosecutor's Office later acquired state level indictments against Officer Mitchell that involved a shooting and death of a female.
 The ten-officer, three-supervisor VICE unit that he was a member has since been disbanded.
 The abolishment of this unit came after a month's long 'stand down' and unit review.
 The action to disband the unit had been anticipated for some time.

 The Columbus Division of Police has been criticized for its aggressive handling of the George Floyd protests happening in Columbus.
 On May 31, seven cases of excessive police force during the protests were reported by the local news site Columbus Navigator.
 They include instances of police using pepper spray on protesters walking away or leaving protests and removing a protester's mask in order to spray them.
 On the following day, Mayor Andrew Ginther and Columbus City Council denounced the police chief and his officers for their aggressive tactics.
 Ginther created an independent review board for police actions: he asks protesters to report instances of excessive force by police during the protests, to be reviewed by a civilian from the Department of Public Safety's Equal Employment Opportunity Compliance Office.
+Janet E. Jackson was the first chair of the Columbus Civilian Police Review Board.
 In 2021, a federal judge imposed an injunction on the CPD's use of tear gas and rubber bullets on protestors.
 The judge found that the department had used violence "random and indiscriminately" against peaceful protestors.

 In December 2020, an unarmed man, Andre Hill was killed by Officer Adam Coy.
 The officer, a seventeen-year veteran of the department was arrested and charged with murder, felonious assault and dereliction of duty.
 Police officers at the scene had not turned their body cameras on and did not give first aid to the dying man.
+The trial has been repeatedly postponed as of April, 2024.

-On August 30 2022, officer Ricky Anderson shot and killed Donovan Lewis while serving a warrant in the early hours of the morning.
-Lewis was unarmed.
+On August 30, 2022, officer Ricky Anderson shot and killed Donovan Lewis while serving a warrant in the early hours of the morning.
+Lewis was unarmed and laying in his bed.
 In response, Chief Elaine Bryant barred officers from executing arrest warrants at private homes for minor offenses between the hours of 11 pm and 6 am, unless approved by a lieutenant or higher officer.